apache/couchdb-documentation/src/api/server/common.rst

 .. note::
     The supported number of the specified databases in the list can be limited by modifying the `max_db_number_for_dbs_info_req` entry in configuration file.
 The default limit is 100.
+Increasing the limit, while possible, creates load on the server so it is advisable to have more requests with 100 dbs, rather than a few requests with 1000s of dbs at a time.

 .. _api/server/cluster_setup: